Learning Outcomes

 A UK accountant assists a client in a transaction that is legal in the client's home country but would be money laundering in the UK.
 Can the accountant rely on the overseas conduct defence?

-Answer: Yes, if the conduct was legal where it occurred and not punishable by 12 months or more in the UK, the overseas conduct defence may apply.
+Yes, if the conduct was legal where it occurred and would not be punishable by 12 months or more in the UK, the overseas conduct defence may apply.
+If the equivalent UK offence would meet the 12‑month threshold, the defence will fail.
+Sanctions restrictions remain separately relevant.

 Relationship with Anti-Money Laundering Compliance

-The statutory defences operate alongside compliance duties under the Money Laundering Regulations 2017.
+The statutory defences do not dilute compliance duties under the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (as amended).
 Legal professionals must:

 Key Term: customer due diligence (CDD)